LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-knowledge-base-recommendations.md

 * Create a knowledge base
 * Create an article

-If you will create a knowledge base that uses intents in Intent Builder (associating the intents with knowledge base’s articles), you must also be able to use the Intent Builder application to:
+If you will create a knowledge base that uses intents in Intent Manager (associating the intents with knowledge base’s articles), you must also be able to use the Intent Manager application to:

 * Create a domain
 * Create an intent